gatsbyjs/gatsby/docs/blog/2018-2-6-choosing-a-back-end/index.md

 ---
-title: Picking a back-end for GatsbyJS
+title: Picking a back end for GatsbyJS
 date: "2018-02-06"
 author: "Ross Whitehouse"
 tags: ["headless-cms", "wordpress", "contentful", "netlify-cms", "jamstack"]
 ---

 A little while ago I had the six-monthly itch to redo my portfolio site, and I decided I was going to learn to use Gatsby.
 But that seems to be only half the battle.
-After you’ve built your front end, how do you decide on the back-end?
+After you’ve built your front end, how do you decide on the back end?
 There’s so many out there!

 ![GatsbyJS](gatsby.jpeg)